 Assessed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to Demonstrate a critical and systematic Knowledge and Understanding: understanding of the childcare sector 1,3,4,7,8,9 2.
+Identify the major drivers of change and risk, and develop effective strategies and Cognitive and Intellectual skills: processes in response 1,2,4,5,6 3.
+Demonstrate a critical understanding of the Key/transferable skills:

+Practical skills:1,2,4

+•

+Demonstrate extensive knowledge and

+critical understanding of the theories,

+processes, intricacies and practices of

+• •

+aa.gee.a.a.e.e.madare edotor

-Identify the major drivers of change and risk, Cognitive and Intellectual skills: and develop effective strategies and 1,2,4,5,6 processes in response 3.
-Demonstrate a critical understanding of the Key/transferable skills: theory underpinning and the processes of • • developing organisational vision, culture, innovation and empowerment Practical skills:1,2,4 4.
-Demonstrate extensive knowledge and critical understanding of the theories, processes, intricacies and practices of management in the childcare sector
+theory underpinning and the processes of developing organisational vision, culture, innovation and empowerment Demonstrate extensive knowledge and critical understanding of the theories, processes, intricacies and practices of management in the childcare sector